What is the Mental Health Warrior Program Self-Help Approach? (With Insights from Winnie the Pooh)

 Pooh’s Takeaway:

-Pooh’s nose wrinkled thoughtfully.
-"So if Rabbit gets cross because his garden is messy, he could choose to stay calm using warrior tools and make a plan instead of shouting at everyone?"
+Pooh wrinkled his nose thoughtfully.
+“So… if Rabbit gets cross because his garden is messy, he could choose to stay calm using Warrior tools and make a plan instead of shouting at everyone?”

-"Exactly, Pooh!"
-I said.
-"Instead of letting frustration run the day, Rabbit could learn to “Respond Not React (Mindset Rule 2) and from an emotionally grounded place, he can work on solutions.
-That’s warrior thinking."
+“Exactly, Pooh!”
+I smiled.
+“Instead of letting frustration run the day, Rabbit could learn to ‘Respond, Not React’—that’s Mindset Rule 2.
+From that grounded place, he can move into solutions instead of stress.
+That’s Warrior thinking.”

 Pooh nodded earnestly.
 “I must tell Rabbit!”